“Animation is not the art of drawings that move, but the art of movements that are drawn.”

 BOOK GRAPHIC COLLECTION:

-Dust jacket front & back:
+Content drawings & Cover dust jacket front & back:

 The drawings/les dessins de Norman McLaren.
 Introduction by Norman McLaren.
 Tundra Books, 1975.